spirali/twinsong/README.md

 - **Compact Code** – Code remains uncluttered as outputs are displayed separately.
 - **Preserved Results** – Re-evaluating a cell does not overwrite previous results.
 TwinSong tracks the code that generated past outputs.
-- **Multiple Kernel Instances** – The separation of code and outputs allows multiple kernel instances to run over the same code.
+- **Multiple Kernel Instances** – The separation of code and outputs allows multiple kernel instances to run over the same code at once.
-- **Rust Backend** – The backend is written in Rust, ensuring a fast, statically linked, and dependency-free execution.
+- **Rust Backend** – The backend is written in Rust, ensuring a fast execution.
+Package is statically linked, no dependencies needed.
 - **Clean Python Kernel** - The Python kernel is a clean Python instance with a Rust module that avoids loading additional Python modules or starting additional Python threads.

 ## Status